 1- Introducing means for the HPLMN (UDM/SOR-AF) to control the timing when the UE in connected mode moves to Idle mode in order to perform SOR and obtain service on a higher priority PLMN.

-2- To perform 1), the UE's type of ongoing communication / session(s) should be taken into consideration.
-The high priority services are exempted from being interrupted (i.e. this feature is not applicable).
+2- To perform 1), the UE's type of ongoing communication / session(s) and the user preference should be taken into consideration.
+The high priority services and emergency services are exempted from being interrupted (i.e. this feature is not applicable).

 3- The new SOR related information is to be exchanged between the HPLMN UDM and the UE.
 The information is transparent for the VPLMN.